 As a CRM solution, Salesforce is a giant in the industry.
-It owns about 30 percent of the CRM market share.
+It owns about 20% of the CRM market share.
 It is the preferred solution for many businesses looking to use a SaaS solution to support their sales groups.

 Salesforces greatest asset is also its greatest disadvantage.
 Because of its massive size, Salesforce also loses many customers to other CRM providers.
-Because it is simply so large and feature packed, many SMB’s find that Salesforce comes with too many bells and whistles that they would rather not pay for since they would not be using them.
+Because it is simply so large and feature packed, many SMBs (Small Businesses) find that Salesforce comes with too many bells and whistles that they would rather not pay for since they would not be using them.

 SAP is one of the most recognized ERP providers on the market.
 Aside from CRM, SAP products also include software solutions for computing, inventory management, ERP, process integration, transportation management, business intelligence and more.

 In some ways, SAP has a leg up as they are a singular solution to many requirements for a small to large business.
 While SAP Sales Cloud succeeds in areas against Salesforce, it also lags behind in others.

 If you’ve ever been on an eCommerce site and typed in your email address to get a discount code and then started to receive emails from them, then you have firsthand experience with a bulk or batch email marketing system.